venera-13/jump/README.md

 ## Build instructions

-Clone the Git repository and add your own values to the "ARG" variables in the Docker file.
+Clone the Git repository and add your own values to the "ARG" variables in the Docker file or the docker-compose.yml depending on wether you want to use docker-compose or not.

 | ARG        | Description                              |
 |------------|------------------------------------------|